chadb3/RTC_v4/README.md

 Working on setting everything up

-* unit tests project

 * starting on Chapter 1

+## Completed Objectives

+* ✅ (starting) unit tests project

-* looking into Github actions to run tests on push
+* ✅ looking into Github actions to run tests on push

 ## AI usage